lumalik/are-you-an-a-hole/README.md

 ## What is it about?
-The subreddit describes itself as: "A catharsis for the frustrated moral philosopher in all of us, and a place to finally find out if you were wrong in an argument that's been bothering you.
-Tell us about any non-violent conflict you have experienced; give us both sides of the story, and find out if you're right, or you're the asshole."
+The subreddit describes itself as: </br>

+_"A catharsis for the frustrated moral philosopher in all of us, and a place to finally find out if you were wrong in an argument that's been bothering you.
+Tell us about any non-violent conflict you have experienced; give us both sides of the story, and find out if you're right, or you're the asshole."_
 &nbsp;

 18 hours after submission, submissions are tagged by one of the following flairs: